 4. The right to be assured their gifts will be used for the purposes for which they were given.

-5. The right to receive appropriate acknowledgement and recognition or to remain anonymous if desired.
+5. The right to receive appropriate acknowledgment and recognition or to remain anonymous if desired.

 6. The right to be assured that information about their donations is handled with respect and with confidentiality to the extent provided by law.